 Notes

-- You can cook the potatoes peeled or unpeeled and peel them once they are cooked.
+- You can cook the potatoes peeled or unpeeled and peel them once they are cooled.

 Nutrition information is automatically calculated, so should only be used as an approximation.